Rippling/OpenAPIDocs/docs/b-Partners.md

 ### Launch the Integration

-To launch the application, the Rippling team will ask for live or recorded demo of your application in order to approve the application in the Rippling App Shop.
-Once the team has approved the integration, the application will be made live in the Rippling App Shop.
+To launch the application, the Rippling team will ask for live or recorded demo of your application in order to approve the listing to go live in the Rippling App Shop.
+Once the team has approved the integration, the application will be made publicly visible in [the Rippling App Shop](rippling.com/app-shop).